Paolo-Man001/Breve/README.md

 # Breve

-A small networking application for musicians and artists.
-They can use this to communicate and collaborate on projects.
+A small blogging application for musicians and artists.
+Can be used to collaborate on projects with other artists.
 The application is written in Kotlin and will implement Google's software development recommendations on Jetpack and Mvvm.